 Donations and Fundraising

-The Donations and Fundraising Policy establishes a framework for the effective, efficient and ethical acceptance and management of funds or other resources received by the University, including Macquarie University Hospital, by way of donations, bequests or outcomes of fundraising activities.
+The Donations and Fundraising Policy establishes a framework for the effective, efficient and ethical acceptance and management of philanthropic gifts received by the University and its Controlled Entities, through its fundraising activities.

-Donations of money or property, bequests and fundraising activities play a significant role in fulfilling Macquarie University’s mission and goals.
-Accordingly, the University welcomes gifts from its graduates, staff, individuals, governments, the business community and other stakeholder organisations which support its mission.
+Philanthropy plays a significant role in fulfilling Macquarie University’s mission and goals.
+Accordingly, the University welcomes gifts from its graduates, staff, individuals, the business community and other organisations who are willing to support the University in accomplishing its mission.

 Commonly defined terms are located in the University Glossary.
 The following definitions apply for the purpose of this Policy: